Amir786H/Nearby-Property/README.md

 You will get the build created inside the Expo Dashboard overview section From there you can download the build or share with the QA members.

+## FOR REVIEWER

+I have used both React Native StyleSheet and Nativewind for the UI changes of the component.In some components you will find only StyleSheet or Nativewind.